darrenldl/docfd/README.md

 ## Limitations

+- Docfd generally expects one intance per index DB

+    - You should pick a different cache directory (which houses the index DB) via `--cache-dir` if you need multiple instances

+    - There are safe guards to avoid corruptions even if you do run multiple instances of Docfd, but note that the instances of Docfd may exit unexpectedly

 - File auto-reloading is not supported for PDF files, as PDF viewers are invoked in the background via shell.
   It is possible to support this properly